-Employee training and development is a program or a suite of programs designed to increase the skills and knowledge of employees.
-Deployed periodically and at regular intervals, this type of employee training method helps in the professional and personal development of the employee and the overall growth of the organization.
+Employee training and development is a program or a suite of programs designed to increase the knowledge and skills of employees.
+Deployed periodically and at regular intervals, this type of employee training method helps in the professional and personal learning and development of the employee and the overall growth of the organization.

-Employee training is equally essential for new and more experienced employees to develop, enhance and refine their job-related skills and knowledge.
+Corporate training is equally essential for employees – both new and more experienced – to develop, enhance and refine their job-related skills and knowledge.

-The following employee training programs are typical of the above:
+The following employee training programs are typical of the below:

 b) Technical skills development

-When an employee training plan is structured clearly around specific goals, regulated and assessed, it is a game-changer.
+When an employee training plan and instructional design is structured clearly around specific goals, regulated, and assessed, it is a game-changer.

 It creates and sustains the common knowledge of a staff where learning becomes a cultural norm.
-It increases productivity, morale and it positively impacts staff retention rates.
+It increases productivity and morale, and it positively impacts staff retention rates.

 In most workplaces, employee training is a compliance requirement.

-An awareness of enduring employee training techniques, an introduction to what is currently rating on the employee training landscape, and the benefits of utilising the human element in training is imperative for all training courseware designers and employers.
+An awareness of enduring employee training techniques, an introduction to what is currently rated on the employee training landscape, and the benefits of utilizing the human element in training are imperative for all training courseware designers and employers.